bolivaraponte/TWERC_GitTut/GitTut.md

 See the `test.md` file we just created.

 The `.git` directory indicates that a repository has been created for your working directory.
-All subdirectories within your working directory will also be backed up in this repository as long as you the Git to track them.
+All sub-directories within your working directory will also be backed up in this repository as long as you the Git to track them.

 We can also **check the project status** with the command: